 - · Are at a variety of complexities. - Include a wide range of texts that relate to students' interests. - Include a mix of informational texts and literature, as well as texts that vary in length and density of ideas. - · Are organized around key topics.

-Where to look: Directions and lists of suggested texts in units and/or in supplemental materials.
+Where to look: Directions in units and/or in supplemental materials.